Skip to main content

 Managing Bank Account Change Requests

-This guide will provide an overview of Change Requests, their importance, and how they impact different user levels.
+This guide provides an overview of Change Requests, their importance, and how they impact different user levels.

 Referrers and Merchants often need to make changes to their bank account information.
 The Change Request process allows added or changed account information to be submitted with documentation to support the change during risk analysis.